Preet36/Preet36/README.md

 - Systems engineering and secure design
 - 📫 How to reach me: ...
 - 🔗 LinkedIn: https://www.linkedin.com/in/msingh36/
-- ⚡ Fun fact: I am a powerlifter with a total of 1300lbs --
+- ⚡ Fun fact: I am a USAPL Powerlifter with a total of 1300lbs